hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

 ### Domain

 - Add an abstract `AbstractTopic` class.
-The class implements `Histoy` interface, and has the following fields
+The class implements `History` interface, and has the following fields

   - `createdTimestamp`
   - `id`